grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 On the **Dashboards** page, you can browse and manage folders and dashboards.
 This includes the options to:

 - Create folders and dashboards
-- Move dashboards between folders
+- Move dashboards between folders.
-- Delete multiple dashboards and folders
+- Delete multiple dashboards and folders.
-- Navigate to a folder
+- Navigate to a folder.
 - Manage folder permissions.
 For more information, refer to [Dashboard permissions][].

 {{% admonition type="note" %}}